 "*" indicates required fields

-Getting help for adderall addiction
+Getting help for Adderall addiction

-If you’re reading this, it’s likely because you or someone you care about is struggling, and you’re looking for a way forward.
+If you are reading this, it is likely because you or someone you care about is struggling, and you are looking for a way forward.
 The good news is that recovery is possible.
 At Red Ribbon Recovery Indiana, we understand the complexities of stimulant addiction and offer compassionate, evidence-based treatment designed to help you heal.
-For many, the journey begins with detox or residential services, but our programs provide the comprehensive care needed for the next stage of recovery.

 Our approach focuses on outpatient programs, including partial hospitalization (PHP) and intensive outpatient (IOP) care, which allow you to receive structured support while maintaining connections to your daily life.
 We also specialize in dual diagnosis treatment, addressing co-occurring mental health conditions like anxiety or depression that often accompany substance use.